fifi2dz/repo/README.md

-# repo
+# CIS-74 Coursework

- "Repo" repository consists of Selenium/WebDriver/Python examples and Automating web tests examples using Selenium IDE at CIS-74 - Computer Software Quality Assurance.
+This "Repo" repository consists of Selenium/WebDriver/Python examples and Automating web tests examples using Selenium IDE at CIS-74 - Computer Software Quality Assurance.